Making RGB Images with Sentinel Data

 2. Inspect a Band

 So we have an idea of what our data looks like before we continue, let’s inspect the B02 band.
-Single-click on the reader feature type to open the popup menu and then click on View Source Data to view the data in Visual Preview.
-These images are very large so it may take a while to load.
+Single-click on the reader feature type to open the pop-up menu and then click on View Source Data to view the data in Visual Preview.
+These images are very large, so loading may take a while.
 After inspecting this band, be sure to turn off Run with Feature Caching and use an Inspector after any transformer that you wish to view.
-These files are very large and will take a long time to run if feature caching is turned on.
+These files are very large and will take a considerable amount of time to run if feature caching is enabled.

 InspectB2.png

 These images are very dark.
 If you open the Feature Information Window, you’ll notice that the pixel values and interpretation are GRAY16.
-We in the next few steps we’ll work on brightening these and combining them with other bands.
+In the next few steps, we’ll work on brightening these and combining them with other bands.

 3. Change Band Interpretation